Ethereum Review 2025: Investment Guide

 - Lower Fees: Cheaper alternatives for simple transactions

-- Specialized Chains: Purpose-built blockchains for specific use cases
+- specialised Chains: Purpose-built blockchains for specific use cases

 Regulatory Risks

-- DeFi Regulation: Potential restrictions on decentralized finance
+- DeFi Regulation: Potential restrictions on decentralised finance

-- Staking Classification: Regulatory uncertainty around staking rewards
+- Staking Classification: Regulatory uncertainty around validation rewards

 - Smart Contract Liability: Legal frameworks still developing